 So, if metaphysics isn’t or never was about one particular thing, the closest we can get to actually defining it is to learn its etymology and approximate its character with examples.
 The word itself comes from “Metaphysica,” the title of a work by the Greek philosopher Aristotle.
 Philosophers long after Aristotle mistook the word for a newly coined concept, but when Aristotle used the word he literally just meant “after Physica” with Physica referring to the title of an earlier work he wrote.
 Of course, some misinterpretations are so profound that their consequences linger forever.

 Aristotle’s Metaphysica was influential for many reasons.
 It’s a large and complex work that touches on so many topics, but especially novel was its treatment of epistemic concerns, causality, and object properties, topics which are definitively at the center of many metaphysical concerns today.
-Metaphysics is broader than the topics Aristotle covered, though, and unlike other areas of philosophy, there’s no central subject or question that metaphysics is concerned with.
+Metaphysics is broader than the topics Aristotle covered, though, with there being a multitude of topics in metaphysics.

-Below I’ve given a short selection of some of the topics that often come up in metaphysics, but given how difficult it is to even define metaphysics, be aware that these topics may not make every philosopher’s list.
-Additionally, I may have excluded topics others might consider more “central” to the field.
+Below I’ve given a short selection of some of the most important topics in metaphysics, but given how difficult it is to even define metaphysics, be aware that these topics may not make every philosopher’s list.
+Additionally, I may have excluded topics others might consider more central to the field.

 Free will.
 This is one of those topics classically associated with philosophy, and for good reason – it was the pet topic of a lot of philosophers!
 The conversation about free will is for another day, but suffice it to say, topics like this can reveal the role that language plays in philosophy.
 For some contemporary scientists, the question of free will is empirical.
 If our consciousness emerges from our neurons and atoms, then this is a biophysics question, plain and simple.
 The problem is that there are different philosophical notions about how to conceive of free will, and so a lot of the language around the subject has to be untangled before we can even commit to using a tool like neuroscience or physics to answer the question.
 Given that we’re at odds about what free will even is, some suggest that neuroscience and physics can only address certain notions of free will but are not capable of completely encapsulating our understanding of agency.